Chris44442/de10nano/README.md

 # DE10-Nano Cyclone V SoC example design for rapid prototyping

 FPGA designs are notorious for being slow to deploy.
 Utilizing the power of embedded Linux, SD card flash memory, the HPS FPGA Manager, (and optional High Level Synthesis tools) we can drastically reduce the time to deploy and test new FPGA designs.
-The target of choice is the Terasic DE10-Nano Cyclone V SoC board, mainly due to its popularity and amiable pricetag.
-This repo provides the necessary sources and tools to showcase rapid prototyping of new FPGA designs.
+This time, mainly due to its popularity and amiable pricetag, the target of choice is the Terasic DE10-Nano Cyclone V SoC board.
+This repo provides the necessary sources and tools to build a system on which you can rapidly prototype new FPGA designs.

 ## Dependencies

-Supported Host PC Operating Systems:
+You will need:

-- Any Linux distro that can run Quartus (tested on Ubuntu 22.04)
-- Windows 10 with WSL might work too
+- Host PC with any Linux distro that can run Quartus (tested on Ubuntu 22.04), Windows 10 might work too

-Install the following packages on the system:

-- Quartus 22.1std for compilation (other std and lite versions might work too)
+- Quartus std or Lite for compilation (tested with 22.1)

-You will also need:
+For the target hardware you need:

-- The DE10-Nano board
+- The DE10-Nano board itself
 - 5V power cable
 - Micro SD card with at least 1GB
 - USB Mini-B cable for UART communication with the HPS